 A case study is presented showing the road map being devised at the Notre Dame University - Louaize (NDU) so that the time allocated to this topic within a broad curriculum is used efficiently.

 Cadence Academic Network CDNLive EMEA 2012

-Dr. Jad Atallah presents a paper with the title: "Cadence Tools in Undergraduate Education".
+Dr. Jad Atallah, faculty member at the ECCE department, presents a paper with the title: "Cadence Tools in Undergraduate Education".
 The paper outlines the experience at NDU in using the Cadence tools in undergraduate education.
 It showcases the need to integrate the use of IC simulation tools in basic undergraduate electronics courses along with the main challenges that are faced and how we are dealing with them.

 The recommendations shed the light on the contribution that can be spearheaded by the Cadence Academic Network (CAN) in order to streamline the process in other universities, while taking into account the main factors that govern undergraduate electronics education.

 Another major outcome of this work is that simulation tools such as Cadence are not only important in today's undergraduate education, but also should serve as a cornerstone for such an education; a point of view that stands in stark contrast with classical electronics education whose roots reside in device physics.